 For all I know, we could be removing a portion of our hedges a few weeks from now in response to lower prices.
 Or we could be taking a somewhat more constructive position in response to higher prices if we get a significant improvement in market internals.
 Maybe the market will rally and prompt us to raise our put option strikes to tighten our hedges.
 Maybe the market will crash.
 I don't know.
 There isn't a successful investor who does, because nobody achieves long-term success that way.
 Good investors may change their investment exposure substantially over the course of a market cycle, but they don't imagine they can forecast short-term outcomes.
 Good investors put themselves in the position of being able to respond instead of being forced to react.
 We'll take our evidence as it arrives.
 For now, we remain defensive.

 As of last week, the Market Climate in stocks was characterized by unfavorable valuations and unfavorable market action.
 We're braced for trouble, with a “staggered strike” hedge that gives us some additional defense against market weakness.
-It should be evident from the Strategic Growth Fund's performance history that we don't establish investment positions where we would have to rely on a market decline to achieve positive investment returns, but we do take downside risks seriously here.
 As usual, the Fund's returns can be positive or negative, presently depending largely on the how the stocks owned by the Fund perform relative to the indices we use to hedge.